wallycarvalho/portfolio/README.md

 Here you can find some of the tooling and frontend techniques that demonstrate some of the qualities I have as an engineer.
 As of March of 2024, this is still very much in development.
 Please navigate to the **Issues** or **Project** tabs to check the project's status as well its roadmap.

 ## Branching Naming Strategy

 Throughout my career I have tried a handful of strategies and they all worked.
+For this project, I will use the following pattern:

+- users/username/workitem

+Feature branches should follow the `feature/feature-name` pattern that is widely used by most engineering teams.
+Same applies for bugs and hotfixes.
+They will contain a prefix to help identify what branch's purpose.

+## Commit Strategy

-For this project, I will follow a simple and effective pattern:
+ For this project, I will follow a simple and effective pattern that has worked for teams I worked with:

  - _type_  _[optional scope]_: description

  > This is the pattern from [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/)

-## Trunk-based development
+## Trunk-based Development

 Ever since learning about trunk-based development in 2021, I really grow fond of the approach.
 I believe it allows engineers the flexibility and autonomy to, in addition to safely push new features, to experiment.
 I am a big proponent of novel solutions and experimentation, so to me it's a no brainer.